Soda-City-PoGo/grafana/README.md

   influxdb /init-influxdb.sh
 ```

-We run this container with –rm key, this will only create configs and remove the container after.
+We ran this container with –rm key, this will only create configs and remove the container after.

-Well all preparations are done, and we ready to start our new monitoring system, will do it by using docker-compose, go to the grafana Dir and run:
+With all preparations are done, and we ready to start our new monitoring system,

+we will do it by using docker-compose, in the grafana directory run:

 `docker-compose up -d`